 Christina Olin-Scheller pursues interdisciplinary research relating to the conditions for learning, development and identity creation in formal and informal educational settings.
 Her doctoral thesis, titled Between Dante and Big Brother: A Study of Upper Secondary Students’ Text Worlds in 2006, laid the foundation for her continued interest in issues related to children and young people’s reading and writing opportunities in the new media landscape.
 In the period 2008-2011, she was the leader of the project “Beyond the Confines of the Book: Young People’s Engagement with Fiction Online” (with Patrik Wikström).
 The project, financed by the Swedish Research Council, focused on the genre fan fiction, that is, narratives based on books in print, and problematized literacy competence and literacy development in the new media landscape.

 The research project “Net Shadow” (financed by the Karlstad University Career Development Initiative 2012–2015) aims to describe growing up in non-urban areas in terms of media and media use.
-The study, conducted with Carin Roos, clarifies non-urban children’s learning process, identity creation and digital participation.
+The study was conducted with Carin Roos, and clarifies non-urban children’s learning process, identity creation and digital participation.

 Developing reading skills is also an important research area.
 Her participation in the professional development project “Text, Reader, and Reading” (financed by The Agency for School Development 2008–2010 with Ingrid Mossberg Schüllerqvist), provided the foundation for the research project “Reading between the Lines” (2012–2015, with Michael Tengberg and financed by the Swedish Research Council).
-The project, which she heads, is an intervention study investigating the effects of the dialogue based teaching strategy with quantitative and qualitative methods.
+The project, which she headed, is an intervention study investigating the effects of the dialogue based teaching strategy with quantitative and qualitative methods.
 The results are presented in the anthology Reading between the Lines (Olin-Scheller & Tengberg, eds.).

 She also works with Anna Nordenstam on the project “Easy Reading?” which centres on the values and ideologies of easy to read literature for children and young people, a text type dramatically increasing in publication and circulation.
 The results from the study is presented in the book Lättläst.
 Bokmarknad, ungdomslitteratur och skola (Gidlunds förlag, 2022).